luapower/tr0/tr.md

 Shape a text tree (flattened or not) into a list of segments.

 The segments can be laid out multiple times and must be laid out at least once in order to be rendered.
+Changing the text tree in any way except for styling attributes (color) requires reshaping and relayouting.

 ### `segments:layout(x, y, w, h, [halign], [valign]) -> segments`